majabojarska/blog/content/devlog/_index.md

 ## 2025-12-17

-- TIL [molly-guard](https://manpages.ubuntu.com/manpages/focal/man8/molly-guard.8.html) – protects machines from accidental shutdowns/reboots.
+TIL [molly-guard](https://manpages.ubuntu.com/manpages/focal/man8/molly-guard.8.html) – protects machines from accidental shutdowns/reboots.

+> Originally a Plexiglas cover improvised for the Big Red Switch on an IBM 4341 mainframe after a programmer's toddler daughter (named Molly) tripped it twice in one day.
+Later generalised to covers over stop/reset switches on disk drives and networking equipment. [[1](https://en.wiktionary.org/wiki/molly-guard)]

 ---